 Glucksberg tackled this problem with more variations in the experiment which generated some not-so-obvious conclusions.
 The researchers found that presenting the box of tacks separately as a box and a few tacks, made problem-solving easier.
 They also reported that increasing the monetary reward for those who would successfully solve the problem affected the subject’s problem-solving capacities.
 The ones who were given a box with tacks contained within and a chance to earn a higher amount of money performed worse than those who were offered lesser money.
 This is an interesting finding because it suggests that increasing a person’s drive to creatively solve a problem makes a person recruit stable and rigid habits because the stakes are high – evidence for past experience becoming a dominant method of solving a problem.
 A higher drive can prevent novel solutions when the stakes are high because past experience creates an illusion of imagined success.

 Another variation of the original candle experiment gives another unique insight.
 When the resources for the problem were given in writing with the keywords underlined, the chances of successful problem-solving increased.
-Presenting the resources as a box of tacks, matches, and a candle facilitated problem solving over the same words without the underline did not (at least not as much).
+Presenting the resources as a box of tacks, matches, and a candle facilitated problem solving and presenting the same words without the underline did not (at least not as much).

 This is a similar change to the original instruction as “don’t be blind” by Luchins and Luchins in the sense that it cues and primes a person to avail additional mental resources to act on new details (perceptual as well as semantic).